emdgroup/baybe/docs/userguide/serialization.md

 situations where we start inside the Python ecosystem and want to make an object "leave" the running session.
-However, in many cases, we would like to kickstart the process from the other end and rather specify a BayBe object **outside** Python for use in a later computation.
+However, in many cases, we would like to kickstart the process from the other end and rather specify a BayBE object **outside** Python for use in a later computation.
 Common examples are when we wish to interact with an API or simply want to persist a certain BayBE component in the form of a "configuration" file.